ojosproject/website/news/2024/09-20-road-to-iris.md

 ## Front end with NextJS

 Hi!
-My name is Mai, and I’ve been working with Ojos since last Spring.
+My name is Mai Luong, and I’ve been working with Ojos since last Spring.
 My responsibilities have primarily focused on developing the medication with NextJS.
 I’m currently a 4 majoring in Informatics and Political Science at UCI, and I’m excited to continue growing my skills in software development